peadar/fling/README.md

            existing horizontal space
          - v: retain *percent* of the existing height, and centre in the existing vertical space
+   - window motion: -i
+      - An X11 window is opened, and keyboard input solicited.
+Cursor keys fling the window up, down, left right.
+Numeric keypad does same, with home, pageup, end, and pagedn flinging to corners.
+Any other key exits fling.

 ## Window manager interactions:
   *   *-p*        : use the mouse to pick the window to fling once invoked.